Gabrielle Scawthorn: Career

 In 2018 Scawthorn performed at Darlinghurst Theatre as The Angel of Death in The Sound Of Waiting by Mary Anne Butler.
 Later that year she performed with Sport For Jove Theatre Company in the world premiere of Ear To The Edge of time by Alana Valentine.
 That same year, Scawthorn played the role of Darja in the Australian premiere of Ironbound by Martyna Majok, for which she received her third Sydney Theatre Award nomination.
 Critic, John Shand, wrote of her performance, "Gabrielle Scawthorn has Darja's essence spilling off the bus-stop bench like it's raining verity and there's no roof beneath which to shelter."

 In 2019 Scawthorn premiered the one woman show The Apologists at the VAULT Festival in London.
 Later that year she returned to Australia to perform in the role of Louise in Steve Martin's The Underpants at The Seymour Centre in Sydney.

 In 2020 Scawthorn appeared in a return season of The Apologists at The Omnibus Theatre in London.

-She's currently the host of the Back From Reality podcast investigating the world of reality television and the impact that it has on the lives of its participants.
-On the show, Gabrielle also regularly reflects on her own experience as runner up on Channel V's Fresh Meat at the age of seventeen.
+She was the host of the Back From Reality podcast investigating the world of reality television and the impact that it has on the lives of its participants.
+On the show, Gabrielle also regularly reflected on her own experience as runner up on Channel V's Fresh Meat at the age of seventeen.
 Podcast guests have included The Vixen (RuPaul's Drag Race), Amy Hart (Love Island), Belinda Chapple (Popstars), Fiona Falkiner (The Biggest Loser).

 Gabrielle was also a writer, performer and founding member of the Australian sketch comedy group, 'I'm With Stupid' featuring Matthew Backer, Hugo Chiarella, Briallen Clarke, Paige Gardner and Tim Reuben.
 The group began producing online sketches in 2013 before being selected to produce sketches for the ABC TV/Screen Australia comedy initiative Fresh Blood.
 Their sketches were broadcast on ABC2 and ABC iView in 2014.

+In 2023 Gabrielle created the role of Suzy in "The Confessions" by Alexander Zeldin.
+The play toured Europe and had a season at the Royal National Theatre in the UK.